JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/fudge-factor/fudge-factor-6.md

 Depending on the context, my use of ```edge to core to cloud``` refers to the various locations where data solutions can be implemented.
 In the context of product management, ```edge to core to cloud``` addresses the entire spectrum of data needs, from small to large-scale operations.

 - ```Edge``` usually refers to edge computing (or distributed computing) which could mean a cloud computing model that is placed at the very edge of a network where data is created, captured, and manipulated.
-- ```Core``` usually refers to on-premises data centers which could mean a cloud computing model that would probably be described as a *private cloud*.
+- ```Core``` usually refers to on-premises datacenters which could mean a cloud computing model that would probably be described as a *private cloud*.
 - ```Cloud``` might refer to hyperscale cloud service providers like AWS, Azure, GCP, OCI, etc. that would probably be described as a *public cloud* but it doesn't necessarily need to be hyperscale and could easily be a managed service provider (MSP) operating below hyperscale.

 > Note: To add to this mix of terms, "hybrid cloud" and "multicloud" or "hybrid multicloud" might be a combination of both ```core``` and ```cloud```.
 There is even the notion of a "[supercloud](/archive/supercloudbusting/)".
 Or, you could say "soup to nuts" if the context is ```edge to cloud```. 🍲 🥜